Traffic Tickets Toronto

 Secondly, you will need the offence number.
 The offence number is located in the top right-hand corner of your ticket.
 It will be an eight (8) digit code ending in a letter, for example, 1234567Z.

-Once you have this information, you can go to the City of Toronto’s Court Case Look Up website listed below to find out your upcoming court date, fine amount, and ticket status.
+Once you have this information, you can go to the City of Toronto’s Court Case Look Up website.
+Here you can find out your upcoming court date, fine amount, and ticket status.

 How Can I Check If I Have Any Traffic Tickets On My Driving Record?